Effectively manage bulk inventory and reduce shop costs

 Components of a fluid management system

-Before discussing the benefits of fluid management systems further, it is important to establish what is meant by “fluid management system,” for the purposes of this article.
-The Graco Matrix® Total Fluid Management System™ is an example of such a system, and can be used to model both the necessary and optional components of a fluid management system and their impact.
+Before discussing the benefits of fluid management systems further, it is important to establish what is meant by fluid management system, for the purposes of this article.
+Graco’s Pulse™ Fluid Management is an example of such a system and can be used to model both the necessary and optional components of a fluid management system and their impact.

-There are a number of components that, while not technically part of the fluid management system, are critical to dispense.
+A number of components, while not technically part of the fluid management system, are critical to dispense.
 Among these is a reliable pump, such as a Graco Fire-Ball® 300 Series oil pump.
-The pump, along with hose reels, diaphragm pumps for waste oil evacuation, and other material handling equipment, are central to the actual dispensing and disposal of the materials being monitored by the fluid management system.
+The pump, along with hose reels, diaphragm pumps for waste oil evacuation and other material handling equipment, are central to the actual dispensing and disposal of the materials being monitored by the fluid management system.

-With the Graco Matrix system, the only components necessary for functioning are the Matrix software and transceiver coupled with either a Matrix Meter and/or tank level monitor.
-The system is a Windows-based software that can be configured easily by users to suit any particular dispense environment.
-Given that no two fleets are the same, it is important for end-users to be able to configure their system to meet their needs.
+With Graco Pulse Fluid Management, the only components necessary for functioning are the Pulse Hub coupled with a Pulse Dispense Meter and/or Pulse Tank Level Monitor.
+The Pulse Hub generates a webpage that allows the software to be used on any local PC, tablet or phone.
+It can be configured easily by users to suit any particular dispense environment.
+Given that no two fleets are the same, it is important for end users to be able to configure their system to meet their needs.

-The transceiver is connected back to the user’s PC and functions as a wireless hub specifically for the Matrix system.
-Up to eight transceivers can be configured in a single system, providing flexibility to shops of all sizes.
-The secure network set up by the transceiver(s) ensures that the Matrix system functions without relying on the shop’s existing wireless network.
-This wireless setup makes installation less costly and labor-intensive than that of wired systems.
+Built into the Pulse Hub is a wireless receiver that creates a secure network that ensures that the Pulse system functions without relying on the shop’s existing wireless network.
+This wireless setup makes installation less costly and labor intensive than that of wired systems.

-Nearly every one of the thousands of Matrix systems installed globally use the Graco Matrix Meters.
-This smart meter gives technicians the ability to control pin codes, work orders, dispense authorization, and dispenses from within the service bay, saving time and improving efficiencies.
-The pre-set functionality allows the meter to shut-off automatically when a predetermined amount of fluid has been dispensed.
+Nearly every one of the thousands of Graco fluid management systems installed globally use the Graco fluid management meters.
+This smart meter gives technicians the ability to control pin codes, work orders, dispense authorization and dispenses from within the service bay, saving time and improving efficiencies.
+The preset functionality allows the meter to shut off automatically when a predetermined amount of fluid has been dispensed.

-Other components available through the Matrix system include pump air control and tank level monitors.
+Other components available through the Pulse Fluid Management system include Pulse Pump Air Control and Pulse Tank Level Monitors.
 The pump air control is integrated into the system in order to improve security and eliminate the risk of unauthorized or unintentional dispenses.
-More importantly, it ensures that if there is a leak after hours, the risk or loss is minimized as the pump will not activate therefore protecting the bulk supply.
+More importantly, it ensures that if there is a leak after hours, the risk or loss is minimized, as the pump will not activate, therefore protecting the bulk supply.

 Cost savings and improved efficiency

-Well-designed systems such as the Matrix can answer the “five Ws” for every dispense job: who performed the dispense, what specific fluid was dispensed, where in the facility this dispense took place, when it occurred, why (i.e., which work order and customer record the dispense was tied to), and even how much fluid was dispensed.
+Well-designed systems such as Graco’s Pulse Fluid Management system can answer the “five Ws” for every dispense job: who performed the dispense, what specific fluid was dispensed, where in the facility this dispense took place, when it occurred, why (i.e., which work order and customer record the dispense was tied to) and even how much fluid was dispensed.

-The complete picture offered by top-quality fluid management systems gives insight into how to improve shop efficiencies and with this kind of comprehensive data, you can make smart business decisions about inventory and process.
-In combination, the data, system efficiency, and precision dispensing make fluid management critical to managing costs and ensuring success in fleet and municipality vehicle service applications.
+The complete picture offered by top-quality fluid management systems gives insight into how to improve shop efficiencies, and with this kind of comprehensive data you can make smart business decisions about inventory and processes.
+In combination, the data, system efficiency and precision dispensing make fluid management critical to managing costs and ensuring success in fleet and municipality vehicle service applications.